assignservervariable

 servervariable("defaultAreaCode") ☞ 909

-If the variable name contains spaces or other punctuation, you must surround the variable name with chevrons (Option-\ and Shift-Option-\), like this:
+If the variable name contains spaces or punctuation, or begins with any character except a letter or underscore, you must surround the variable name with chevrons (Option-\ and Shift-Option-\), like this:

 assignservervariable «Default Area Code»,"415"